 About The Dower House

-There are many seats around the garden where visitors may pause to take in the views.
+There are many seats around the garden where visitors may pause to enjoy the views.
 The paths and steps to the lower level are unsuitable for wheelchairs, but the terrace, woodland, rockery, herb garden, rose garden and kitchen garden can all be reached avoiding any steps.
 The view from the terrace never fails to please, whatever the time of year and whatever the weather.

 .